vexchange/governance/README.md

 | Timelock       | 0xFd883d0947848eeA79bA1425fcE38b6f00dF3ea0 |
 | GovernorAlpha  | 0x40b4F819bB35D07159AADDd415670328ecf301b5 |

+Note: GovernorAlpha is already the admin of timelock
 ## Attribution

 Forked from Uniswap governance which is a fork of compound's governance protocol